 I had asked Judy to leave the ring to demonstrate my version of getting the horse to join up with me at liberty.
 I don’t just turn the horse loose as I don’t want them to run around in frantic circles.
 As with lunging I never want to physically tire my horse.
 I prefer to exercise the horses mind.
 Some horses have had a bad experience with “round penning” I don’t want the horse to think he has to take off like a rocket.
 I prefer a relaxed walk or trot, with a few simple changes of direction.

 To get the filly to understand I want her to turn and face me when I kiss to her, I attach a 12-foot lead rope to her halter.
 I rub her all over then walk toward her hindquarters.
 I clucked to her while drawing my body backwards as I pull her head towards me.
 I do this several times on both sides, the third time I shouldn’t have to pull the horse toward me.
 She knows to look when I kiss or cluck.
 I unclip the lead rope from Maggie’s halter and walk toward her head as I gesture for her to turn to the right.
 I walk away exuding the confidence of a herd leader.
 She follows me as I make tight circles to the right and left.
-I offer out my hand toward her nose as a gesture of friendship.
+I offer out my hand toward her nose as a gesture of friendship, and to allow her to smell me.
+(I beleive they can pick up on fear, aggression, as well as confidence of a herd leader which is what I bring to them).
 As she reaches toward it I walk away, next time I let her catch up to me and I give her a nice neck rub.
 She follows me like a big puppy.
 I gently send her off.
 After she completed two laps, I draw back to take the pressure off, and kiss to her to get her attention.
 She turned to face; I walked up to her, pet her and left.
 I gently send her off again, and change her direction a few more times.
 After a lap or two, I called her back to me.
 I attached a short lead rope for our next task.

 A Mind Is A Terrible Thing To Waste.

-In a large area I am able to establish my leaderships while earning the horses trust and respect.
+Because I have been doing this successfully for years, my timing is excellent.
+I am able to establish my leadership while earning the horses trust and respect.
 He’ll actually put his heart into giving me his best once he’s under saddle.

 If he can’t trust me to keep him safe, I can’t trust him to keep me safe!